dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 British boat) settles lifelessly on the Baltic sea floor.

-It's only a few minutes later that the ASW patrol group operating NE of Bornholm detects incoming torpedoes - this time NATO saw us first\!
+It's only a few minutes later that the ASW patrol group operating NE of Bornholm detects incoming torpedoes - this time NATO saw us first!
 The little ships scatter, turning to flee at flank speed, and blindly firing ASW torpedoes over their shoulders along the bearing to the enemy weapons.
 The incoming torpedoes are fast, but, fortunately, short